On the bottleneck stability of rank decompositions of multi-parameter persistence modules

 \subsection{Acknowledgements}

 L.S.~thanks Ignacio Darago and Pedro Tamaroff for inspiring conversations about homological algebra.
-L.S.~was partially supported by the National Science Foundation through grants CCF-2006661 and CAREER award DMS-1943758, as well as by EPSRC grant ``New Approaches to Data Science: Application Driven Topological Data Analysis'', EP/R018472/1.
 We thank H\aa{}vard Bjerkevik for suggesting several improvements to \cref{matchings-section}, and the reviewers for many comments that have improved this manuscript.
+L.S.~was partially supported by the National Science Foundation through grant CCF-2006661 and CAREER award DMS-1943758, as well as by EPSRC grant ``New Approaches to Data Science: Application Driven Topological Data Analysis'', EP/R018472/1.
+For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.